 He was looking down at her mailbox, at the address there, nodding his head the way a person does who has found what he is looking for and now has no idea what he is going to do with it.
 At first Joanie thought he was just some tramp who had wandered a bit far from the downtown bars and rehabs.
 He looked to be a large man who had shrunken to skin and bones.
 He had shaggy blonde-turned-mostly-white hair and a neatly trimmed still almost blonde beard.
-He had a guitar and a pack slung from each narrow shoulder.
+He had a guitar slung on one narrow shoulder and a back pack dragging on the other.
 It was his hunched back and the guitar that began to suggest that this person was a bit more than the usual vagrant.
-Then he turned his head, eyed the rusted Civic, turned his pale blue eyes toward the door and grimaced.
+Then he turned his head, eyed her rusted Civic, turned his pale blue eyes toward the door and grimaced.
 It was Weasel.

 She had not seen him in nearly thirty years, not since Michelia and Jillith’s “vow taking ceremony and reception” which he had hitchhiked from Florida to attend.
 His name was Joseph Andrew Carling.
 Everybody else called him JAC.
 To Joanie he was Weasel and had been since she realized, shortly before Michelia was born, that Michelia had siblings all over the county with one whose due date was nearly the same as Michelia’s.